LeonLawrence/LeonLawrence/README.md

 - 👋 Hi, I’m @LeonLawrence
-- 👀 I’m interested in playing games and programming
+- 👀 I’m interested in Java and very keen to use my skills in Java and begin my career as a developer